Mark23268/project/README.md

     streamlit run project.py
     ```

-2. Open your web browser and go to `http://localhost:8501` to use the Fuel Cost Calculator.
+2. You will automatically be transferred to another site to use the Fuel Cost Calculator.

 ## Project Structure